Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 11-binary_to_decimal - converts from base 2 to base 10
-File 12-combinations - prints all possible combinations of two lowercase letter, except 00 File 13-print_float - prints a number with 2 decimal places, followed by a newline
+File 12-combinations - prints all possible combinations of two lowercase letter, except 00 File 13-print_float - prints a number with 2 decimal places, followed by a newline File 100-decimal_to_hexadecimal - converts number from base 10 to 16